Why Winter Is the Best Time to Plan a Garden Redesign

 Garden design plans and sketches on a desk with pencils, material samples, moss, and pinecones for winter planning inspiration

 If you decide to hire a designer, the information you gather in winter becomes a powerful tool for creating a clear, effective brief.
 Share your photographs, measurements, and notes on light patterns, problem spots, and priorities.
-This helps the designer understand the site's challenges from the outset and propose solutions that truly fit.
+This helps the designer understand the site’s challenges from the outset and propose solutions that truly fit.
+If you are mapping ideas yourself, the Royal Horticultural Society also provides clear guidance on creating a garden plan, which can be a useful reference during the early planning stages.

 Taking Time Over the Design Process and Avoiding the Spring Rush